Conflict is more commonplace than you think. But it can be resolved with the help of Voluntas!

-The Centre for Volunteering and other organisations have told us that volunteers and volunteer managers often don’t know where to get help if they are experiencing ongoing conflict in their organisation.
+Volunteers and volunteer managers often don’t know where to get help if they are experiencing conflict.
 Plus volunteers and NFPs generally have little or no budget for professional mediation services.

 There are 5 steps after the case is referred:

-Step 3.
-The mediator will arrange the process including any preliminary meetings
+- 3. The mediator will arrange the process including any preliminary meetings

-Step 4.
-Voluntas and the mediator will organise venues and make other arrangements
+- 4. Voluntas and the mediator will organise venues and make other arrangements

-Step 5.
-Participants and organisations will be asked to evaluate the service and share their story in an unidentifiable way.
+- 5. Participants and organisations will be asked to evaluate the service and share their story in an unidentifiable way.